 Reinforcement of O&M skills by a paraeducator or paraprofessional should never be used as a replacement for direct service time from a certified O&M specialist.
 It should be used as a supplement to increase practice in between lessons from the O&M specialist.
 In order for this model to function, the O&M specialist must be in control of the entire process.
 Without being able to choose the appropriate paraeducator and determine the lessons to be prescribed, the risk and liability to the O&M specialist would be increased, and the safety of the learner would be in jeopardy.
 If these factors cannot be controlled, the approach should not be used.
-In the future training modules for the paraeducator should be developed and validated through further research.
+In the future, training modules for the paraeducator should be developed and validated through further research.

 For school age children: